camaraproject/Commonalities/documentation/API-design-guidelines.md

 One of the key points in the API definition process is to specify and validate the security needs that will be maintained to guarantee data integrity and access control.
 There are multiple ways to secure a RESTful API, e.g., basic authentication, OAuth2, OIDC, etc., but one thing is for sure: RESTful APIs should be stateless, so authentication/authorization requests should not rely on cookies or sessions.
 Instead, each API request must come with some form of authentication credentials that must be validated on the server for each request.

 The basic idea in terms of security is to understand that various types of data will require different levels of security.
-This depends on the confidentiality of the data you are trying to get and the level of trust between the API Provider and the consumer.The [CAMARA Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md) defines Security and Interoperablity rules and recommendations for Camara e.g details on OIDC and CIBA.
+This depends on the confidentiality of the data you are trying to get and the level of trust between the API Provider and the consumer.The [CAMARA Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md) defines Security and Interoperability rules and recommendations for Camara e.g., details on OIDC and CIBA.
 The CAMARA Security and Interoperability Profile is maintained by the [Identity and Consent Management Working Group](https://github.com/camaraproject/IdentityAndConsentManagement).

 ### 10.1 API REST Security